Arta Bajrami: Life and career

-Bajrami grew up in a family where music was just as important as the daily food (Arta's father Zejnullah Bajrami is a famous Albanian rapsode).
+Bajrami grew up in a family where music was just as important as the daily food (Arta's father Zejnullah Bajrami was a famous Kosovar rapsode).
 In a family of four, Arta's mother is the only member without a professional music background.
 Bajrami's younger brother Artan, known as Don Arbas in showbusiness, is an Albanian songwriter and producer.
 He runs Arbasound, a company known for producing many great songs by Albanian performers.